 CAREER EXPLORATION EVENTS – Each year Alliance members have the opportunity to participate in regional student career exploration events.
 The Greater Green Bay Chamber’s ‘Find Your Inspiration’ and the Fox Cities Chamber’s ‘Your Future LIVE Career Expo’ are examples of events Alliance members have collectively participated.

 CAREER EXPLORATION @ MANUFACTURING FIRST EXPO & CONFERENCE (MFEC) – The Alliance hosts 500+ high school students to learn about careers directly from manufacturing companies.
 The students also get to listen to a special presentation for them from a renowned MFEC keynote speaker.

 EXCELLENCE IN MANUFACTURING/K-12 PARTNERSHIPS AWARDS – The Alliance believes it is critically important for manufacturers to work with and support education.
 The awards spotlight best practices throughout the New North region.

-GET REAL MATH! - The Get Real Math videos showcase numerous math skills used in the real world.
-The videos help answer the question, 'When am I every going to use this?'
-Each video features a lesson plan created by a regional math teacher.
+GET REAL MATH! – The Get Real Math videos showcase numerous math skills used in the real world.
+The videos help answer the student question, ‘When am I every going to use this in the real world?’
+The videos feature a lesson plan created by a math teacher to be used in the classroom.
+All the videos, teacher lesson plans and student worksheets are free.
+The videos can be part of a school’s academic and career planning (ACP).
 The Get Real Math Premiere is held each fall and debuts the latest videos.